albright220/Briggs-Library-Database-Book-Search-Guide/index.markdown

 ## Advanced Search: Overview of Search Filters
 ### Common Search Categories
-The first box contains categories which narrow down the fields in which given keywords will be looked for.
+In the [advanced search tab](https://primo.lib.umn.edu/primo-explore/search?vid=MORRIS&lang=en_US&sortby=rank&tab=default_tab&mode=advanced), the first box contains categories which narrow down the fields in which given keywords will be looked for.
 - **Any field**: The default search, this works like a broad keyword search that will look for any instance of the keyword within any of the other categories.
 - **Title**: Look for books by their title/words contained within the title.
 - **Author/creator**: Look for books by the author's name.